charliedimaggio/bsc-fullnode-installer/snapshot-sync.md

 ## Step 11.2 - Download and unpack the tarball image, but skip hash verification

 *Skip this step if you completed step 11.1*

+This page should contain the latest image: [tarball snapshot](https://github.com/binance-chain/bsc-snapshots) - copy one of the geth.tar.gz URL's for later use.
+*For best performance please pick the endpoint that is geographically closest to your server*

+Use this command to download the file - remember to **_keep the quotations_** for the URL:
+**DO NOT USE THIS EXAMPLE URL AS IT WILL BE SIGNIFICANTLY OUT OF DATE**

 This command will download and unpack the snapshot at the same time.
 The output will not reflect the fact we used "strip-component=2" but the result should respect that flag.
 The only other concern is if the folder structure changes in future updates.
 ```